Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Resolving a Fundamental Question

 Our focal question, Question \ref{CFLMV-refine-k=1}, can be further generalized to the following.

 \begin{openproblem} Does $\sigmacflmv{k}\sqsubseteq_{ref}\sigmacflsv{k}$ hold for each index $k\geq1$? \end{openproblem}

-Yamakami \cite{Yam14b} shed partial light on this general question when $k\geq3$.
-He was able to show that, for every index $k\geq3$, $\sigmacfl{k-1}=\sigmacfl{k}$ implies $\sigmacflmv{k}\sqsubseteq_{ref}\sigmacflsv{k}$, where $\sigmacfl{k}$ is the $k$th level of the {\em CFL hierarchy} \cite{Yam14a}, which is a language counterpart of the CFLMV hierarchy.
-Since the collapse of the CFL hierarchy is closely related to that of the polynomial hierarchy, an answer to Question \ref{CFLMV-refine-general} (when $k\geq3$) might be quite difficult to obtain.
+When $k\geq3$, Yamakami \cite{Yam14b} shed partial light on this general question.
+He was able to show that, for every index $k\geq3$, $\sigmacfl{k-1}=\sigmacfl{k}$ implies $\sigmacflmv{k}\sqsubseteq_{ref}\sigmacflsv{k}$, where $\sigmacfl{k}$ is the $k$th level of the {\em CFL hierarchy} \cite{Yam14a}, which is the language counterpart of the CFLMV hierarchy.
+Since the collapse of the CFL hierarchy is closely related to that of the polynomial hierarchy, the answer to Question \ref{CFLMV-refine-general} (when $k\geq3$) might possibly be quite difficult to obtain.
+See Section \ref{sec:future} for a further discussion.
 Nevertheless, the remaining cases of $k=1,2$ have been left unsolved.

-In this paper, without relying on any unproven assumption, we solve Question \ref{CFLMV-refine-general} negatively when $k=1$; therefore, our result completely settles Question \ref{CFLMV-refine-k=1}.
+In this paper, without relying on any unproven assumption, we solve Question \ref{CFLMV-refine-general} \emph{negatively} when $k=1$; therefore, our result completely settles Question \ref{CFLMV-refine-k=1}.
 Our solution actually gives an essentially stronger statement than what we have discussed so far.
-To clarify this point, we introduce a new function class $\cfltwov$ as the collection of all functions $f$ in $\cflmv$ satisfying the condition that the number of output values of $f$ on each input should be at most $2$.
-We obtain the following statement.
+To explain this statement, we need a new function class $\cfltwov$ as the collection of all functions $f$ in $\cflmv$ satisfying the condition that the number of output values of $f$ on each input should be at most $2$.
+We actually obtain the following statement.

 \begin{theorem} $\cfltwov\not\sqsubseteq_{ref} \cflsv$. \end{theorem}